HouseTrip/housetrip.github.com/_posts/2014-04-07-a-take-on-docs.md

   "RDoc the hell out of it" or "nah, the code (or the test suite) is the documentation".

-  We think both our untrue, and have a pragmatic middle ground: "documentation" per se exists mostly under the skullcaps of team members, but some things do need minimal documentation.
+  We think both are untrue, and have a pragmatic middle ground: "documentation" _per se_ exists mostly under the skullcaps of team members, but some things do need minimal documentation.
 Read on for more.
 ---

-The stance on documentation in the Ruby community seems to oscillate between "RDoc the hell out of it" or "nah, the code (or the test suite) ie the documentation.
+The stance on documentation in the Ruby community seems to oscillate between "RDoc the hell out of it" or "nah, the code (or the test suite) is the documentation".

-We think both our untrue, and have a pragmatic middle ground: "documentation" per se exists mostly under the skullcaps of team members, but some things do need minimal documentation.
+We think both are untrue, and have a pragmatic middle ground: "documentation" _per se_ exists mostly under the skullcaps of team members, but some things do need minimal documentation.

 I decided to try to write it down properly afte receiving this email from